Administration options of the Centreon platform¶

 - Bind user and Bind password fields define the user name and the password for logging to the LDAP server

 - Protocol version field indicates the version of the protocol using to login

 - Template list can be used to pre-configure the search filters for users on the LDAP directory.
-These filters serve to propose, by default, a search on the MS AD or of Posix type directories.
+These filters serve to propose, by default, a search on the MS Active Directory, Okta or of Posix type directories.

 Before any import, check the default settings proposed.
 If you have not selected a Model, you will need to define the search filters manually by filling in the fields.